 Why You Should Use Genesis Theme

-Genesis Framework gives you a very clean looking design right out of the box and comes with a ton of awesome features such as – Built-in SEO, Instant Updates, State of Art security, Easy customization, widget ready and theme options.
+Genesis Framework gives you a very clean looking design right out of the box and comes with a ton of awesome features such as – optimized for search engines, regular updates, premium class security (audit by Sucuri), easy to customize, widgets, ready, and theme options page.
+Of course, there are third party plugins like Extender plugin and Design Palette Pro, that can further help you customize the design.

 And Even with default design, you can use it on a variety of sites and it won’t look bad.